Walsh Hadamard Code – Matlab Simulation

 Interleavers and deinterleavers

-Interleavers and Deinterleavers are designed and used in the context of characteristics of the errors that might occur when the message bits are transmitted through a noisy channel.
+[ratings] Interleavers and Deinterleavers are designed and used in the context of characteristics of the errors that might occur when the message bits are transmitted through a noisy channel.
 To understand the functions of an interleaver/deinterleaver, understanding of error characteristics is essential.
 Two types are errors concern communication system design engineer.
-They are burst error and … Read more
+They are burst error … Read more

 QPSK – Quadrature Phase Shift Keying